mdmtk/docs/edge/source/guide/xml/response.md

 ## Error Responses

 Each CSP will handle errors according to their specific implementation.
-If the call to MX fails the response XML will contain information about the failure and contain the text "-error".
+If the call to the MXMS fails the response XML will contain information about the failure and contain the text "-error".
 Overall, there are a few common error types:

 * Framework Error
 * CSP Error